sai-surya-pavuluri/reviews-dashboard/README.md

 ### 🙌 Final Notes

 The assessment has been designed with scalability and real-world data handling in mind.
 The dashboard allows property managers to take fast and confident actions, and the public review section makes sure only curated reviews are shown — just as Flex intended.
+Thank you for giving me this opportunity.
 Looking forward to the next step!

-— Sai